workerholic/workerholic.github.io/_includes/story.md

 Rails integration is important not only because it's a good-to-have feature, but more because Rails has become a gold standard of Ruby web-development ecosystem.
 And since Workerholic's core functionality revolves around web-applications, it does not make much sense to build it without complete Rails integration.

 Like any other project, background job processors need to satisfy the needs of the majority of users.
 To achieve that, we needed to think about some sensible default configuration options.
 By doing so we allow users to focus on the needs of their web applications and not the tweaking of some arcane parameters.
 To make it work out of the box, we pre-defined default options so you don't need to supply anything we mentioned previously.
-By default, there will be 25 workers and the default number of Redis connections is the number of workers + 3, in this case, 28.
-This is the three additional connections we need for the job scheduler, worker balancer, and the memory tracker.
+By default, there will be 25 workers and the default number of Redis connections will be set to the number of workers + 3, in this case, 28.
+These three additional connections are required for the job scheduler, worker balancer, and the memory tracker components to function properly.

 ### Default Configuration